Aussie Broadband hits 100th nbn™ Enterprise Ethernet service, unveils new TC-4 plans

 Aussie Broadband also unveiled new TC-4 plans and pricing for business customers:

-- It has also introduced higher bandwidth TC-4 offerings 500/200 and 1000/400 into the small business plans (these services will offer basic support from 8am – Midnight.
+- It has also introduced higher bandwidth TC-4 offerings of nbn™ 500/200 and nbn™ 1000/400 into the small business plans (these services will offer basic support from 8am – midnight.
 However, customers have the option to upgrade to the enterprise bronze, silver or gold support packs which include higher service level agreements and support hours).

 “We’ve noticed that during these challenging times, TC-4 services are in high demand for businesses looking at digital transformation and moving to online trade.
 This is because the service order-to-activation process is really quick, in some cases as little as 15 minutes, and it offers higher bandwidth,” Aaron said.